This Year Could Be Your Hardest Ever

 There are years when God’s goodness is easy to see.
 And there are years when it must be trusted more than felt.
 But faith has always lived in that space.
 Trusting that God is at work for good, not because everything is good, but because He is (Romans 8:28).

 Yes, this year might be really, really hard.
 But it can still be very, very good.
 And that's because God is good.
-Our part is to be prepared: to learn, to pivot, and to trust.
+Your part is to be prepared: to learn, to pivot, and to trust.

 Posted in